Quasi-Static Large Deviations: Introduction

 This gives a direct connection with the Bodineau-Derrida functional $I_{BD}$: minimising the rate function $I(J,\rho)$ defined in \eqref{eq:78} over $\rho(t,y)$ in order to obtain the large deviation in the quasistatic limit of the current $J$ we have (cf. \eqref{eq:73} at the end of section \ref{sec:rate-function})

-{For simplicity we have restricted our attention to the symmetric simple exclusion, but in principle the result can be extended to other dynamics (like weakly asymmetric exclusion, zero range, KMP models etc.).
-However we do not expect in the quasi static case the existence of \emph{dynamical phase transitions} in those dynamics where was observed for $\alpha = 0$ (cf. \cite{bertiniprl}, \cite{bertinijsp2016}).
-The reason is that in the quasi-static time scale there cannot exist those travelling waves that minimise dynamically the probability of the large deviation for a given value of the current.
-In fact in the QS case the deviations of the current and the one of the density profile are essentially \emph{independent} (not related by a continuity equation). }
+For simplicity we have restricted our attention to the symmetric simple exclusion, but in principle the result can be extended to other dynamics (like weakly asymmetric exclusion, zero range, KMP models etc.).
+Since in the symmetric simple exclusion $I_{BD}(J)$ is convex, we do not expect in the quasi static case the existence of \emph{dynamical phase transitions} (cf. \cite{bertiniprl}, \cite{bertinijsp2016}).
+In the other dynamics this remain an interesting question to be investigated.

 The main scheme of the proof goes along the lines of \cite{KOV1989} and \cite{BLM}, but with the further feature of controlling also the deviations of the current.
 Using a variational characterization of $I$, for deviations such that $I(J,\rho)<+\infty$, it is possible to find suitable regular approximations $J_\ve$ and $\rho_\ve$ such that $I(J_\ve,\rho_\ve) \to I(J,\rho)$.
 For regular $J,\rho$, it is possible to construct the weakly asymmetric exclusion dynamics {as described above} such that the corresponding quasi-static limit is given by $J$ and $\rho$ and whose relative entropy with respect to the original process converges to $I(J,\rho)$.
 This takes care of the lower bound.
 For the upper bound we use suitable exponential martingales that control also the current, and a superexponential estimate adapted from the original idea in \cite{KOV1989}.